-Thumb base, or carpometacarpal joint arthritis (CMC arthritis), occurs when the cartilage at the base of your thumb between two bones wears away.
+Thumb base arthritis, or carpometacarpal joint arthritis (CMC arthritis), occurs when the cartilage at the base of your thumb between two bones wears away.
 There is no padding between the two bones, which results in bone on bone contact, and subsequent pain.
 This is a very common condition affecting 1 in 3 women and 1 in 10 men.

 Often people complain of an aching thumb pain and sometimes burning pain in the base of the thumb where it meets the wrist.
 This thumb arthritis pain is often worse with pinching and gripping activities.
 People often have trouble performing tasks such as sewing or opening jars.

 In our practice thumb arthritis is most often diagnosed by history and physical exam.
 Often we will then get X-rays of the wrist to confirm the diagnosis.